-\ Non-cash and other short term benefits include provision of a car park and/or an allocation of the Company's Directors and Officers insurance premium.
+Non-cash and other short term benefits include provision of a car park and/or an allocation of the Compan Directors and Officers insurance premium.

-(1) Ben Cleary resigned on 19 January 2021 and Peter Wright was appointed on the same day.
-Vincent Mascolo resigned on 28 June 2021.

-(2) Karl Schlobohm agreed to be paid a further \$120,000 per annum to act as the Company's Interim CFO (as well as for Auburn Resources Ltd, Aus Tin Mining Ltd and NewPeak Metals Ltd).

-(3) Priy Jayasuriya resigned on 10 November 2020.
+- (1) Karl Schlobohm resigned as Company Secretary and Interim Chief Financial Officer on 31 January 2022.
+Geoffrey Walker commenced employment with the Company on 24 November 2021, and was appointed Company Secretary and Chief Financial Officer on 31 January 2022.
+The amounts shown above for Geoff, include Geoff's remuneration prior to his appointment as Chief Financial Officer and Company Secretary on 31 January 2022. - (2) Karl Schlobohm agreed to be paid a further \$120,000 per annum to act as the Company's Interim CFO (as well as for Auburn Resources Ltd, Aus Tin Mining Ltd and NewPeak Metals Ltd). - (3) Peter Burge resigned on 31 December 2021.

-Performance income as a portion of total remuneration
+Performance Income as a Portion of Total Remuneration